Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Flavor as a Fundamental 2-Level System in Particle Physics

 where $\hat{F}_\perp$ is an orthogonal flavor operator within the same two-dimensional space.
-However, unlike spin systems, where one accomplishes this by changing the angle of the polarizer or magnetic field used in the measurement, a flavor rotated measurement in the collider environment is obtained via dynamic SM interactions followed by mass measurements in the detector.
-These rotations do not necessarily correspond to new interactions but rather to different linear combinations of flavor amplitudes probed through interference effects.
+However, unlike spin systems, where one accomplishes this by changing the angle of the polarizer or magnetic field used in the measurement, a flavor rotated measurement in the collider environment is obtained via dynamic SM interactions followed by detector measurements.

-Below we detail relevant operators/measurements which will play an essential role in testing Bell's inequalities in the collider environment using SM interactions.

-The charged weak interaction flavor eigenstates are related to the mass eigenstates via Eq.~(\ref{eq:fmass}).
-For concreteness we consider the up sector to be aligned with the mass basis and the down quark sector~$\{d,s\}$ contains all the flavor violation.
-The relevant rotation matrix is the Cabibbo matrix, defined in terms of the Cabibbo angle $\theta_c$,